Activist Investor - Explained

 An activist investor refers to an individual or group which buys large numbers shares owned by a public company and/or attempts obtaining seats on the company's board with the aim of effecting a significant change within the company.
 A company might be targeted by activist investors if it's mismanaged, has exorbitant costs, and can be run more profitably as a private company or has a different problem which the activist investor thinks it can fix in a bid to make the company have more value.

-A Little More on What is an Activist Investor
+What Does an Activist Investor Do?

 Hedge funds, private equity firms, and wealthy individuals are entity types which may decide to function as activist investors.
 An indication that a company might become activist investors' target is the SEC Form 13D filing, which has to be filed mandatorily when an investor buys 5% or more of a company's shares.
 A lot of prominent activist shareholders like Nelson Peltz and Carl Icahn, execute their business activities via hedge funds or holding companies.

 He is the founder of Icahn Enterprises.
 This is a diversified holding company which owns tons of investments made by Icahn.
 In previous years, Icahn has held notable positions in companies like Netflix Inc., the Clorox Company, and Yahoo Inc. Apple Inc. was one of Icahn's major investments.
 Carl bought 4.7 million of the company's shares and then pushed for a share buyback of $150 billion.
 On the 26th of June, 2016, Xerox Corporation announced its placement of an Icahn associate on Xerox's board of directors.